 - Double Male XLR cable with the possibility to connect it to a 5 pins phoenix connector (CTBP92HE/5: see package contents.). - Audio input device with multiple XLR input/ outputs, such as a mixer.
-(It is also possible to use audio over HDMI: see Embedded audio and and CM70 USB video output on the website and scroll down.) - PoE (CAT) cable for streaming.
+(It is also possible to use audio over HDMI) on the website and scroll down.) - PoE (CAT) cable for streaming.
 See below: